nwg-piotr/nwg-shell/updates.md

 - resolved `autotiling` multiple instances issue, appearing on sway reload.
 - added support for the gtklock `userinfo` module.

+### nwg-shell-config 0.3.10

+- Hot fix for nwg-lock crashing on the "gtklock-userinfo" config key missing.

 ## nwg-panel 0.7.5 (2022.08.22)

 - more icon names updated to be Adawaita conformant #141 by @tewkanz